The natural beauty of St. Thomas provides a perfect backdrop for various outdoor pursuits.

 Features walking trails through tropical gardens, with panoramic island views.

-Consider bringing your own Cressi Palau fins, mask, and snorkel set for a decent fit and hygiene, especially for frequent water activities.
+Consider bringing your own Cressi Palau fins, mask, and snorkel set for a good fitness and cleanliness, especially for frequent water activities.

 St. Thomas Carnival (late In the fourth month/early May) is the island's premier cultural celebration.